Hirslanden Clinique La Colline merges with Clinique des Grangettes

 The existing owners decide to sell the Hirslanden Group, with the hospital group Mediclinic International the preferred bidder thanks to its focus on long-term investment.

-Acquisition of Klinik St. Anna
+Klinik St. Anna

 Klinik St. Anna in Lucerne is the oldest and currently the second-largest hospital at the Hirslanden Group.